 NHI (National Health Insurance) Drug Pricing System Reflecting the Value of New Drugs Proposal for an Application Price Consultation System

-(No.28: Published in July 2005)
+(No.28: Published July 2005)

-With the healthcare reform scheduled for fiscal 2006 just around the corner, discussions on measures to optimize healthcare costs, including a review of the scope of public insurance benefits, have begun in earnest on various fronts.
-Discussions are also underway at the Central Social Insurance Medical Council regarding a review of the rules for calculating drug prices with a view to fundamental reform of the drug price standard system.
+With the healthcare reform scheduled for fiscal 2006 just around the corner, discussions on measures to optimize healthcare costs, including a review of the scope of public insurance benefits, are now in full swing in various quarters.
+Discussions are also underway at the Central Social Insurance Medical Council regarding a review of the NHI drug price calculation rules with a view to fundamental reform of the drug price standard system.

 In this report, we provide the background to our proposal and make new proposals regarding the "application price consultation method" and the establishment of a "forum for dialogue between the government and industry" for calculating the NHI price of new drugs.